BUPT-OS/website/content/docs/tutorial/environment.md

   noindex: false # false (default) or true
 ---

+# Environment

+You can have the environment either with docker or build yourself.

+## docker

-We provide a basic docker environment of RROS can be run.
+We provide a docker environment here.

-Along with the RFL , we also.
+TODO: add the document.

+## local

+If you enjoy the fun of configuration everything by yourself, you can also build your development environment.

+TODO: add the document.